More Than Representation: Building Drama Programs That Sustain Culture and Identity

 We do this in the following ways:

-• Invite students to bring in the languages they speak at home, whether it’s Spanish, Tagalog, Vietnamese, or African American Vernacular English
+Invite students to bring in the languages they speak at home, whether it’s Spanish, Tagalog, Vietnamese, or African American Vernacular English

-• Utilize devised theatre techniques, a collaborative process where students create original performances from scratch, using their own stories, movement, and ideas, rather than starting with a script.
+Utilize devised theatre techniques, a collaborative process where students create original performances from scratch, using their own stories, movement, and ideas, rather than starting with a script.

-• Explore global theatre traditions.
+Explore global theatre traditions.
 We explore global theatre traditions, including Latin American street theatre, such as Theatre of the Oppressed —a form of participatory performance that uses dialogue, movement, and storytelling to reflect community voices and spark social change.

-• Prioritize inclusive casting and student leadership, making sure every child has a meaningful role and voice in the process
+Prioritize inclusive casting and student leadership, making sure every child has a meaningful role and voice in the process

-• Collaborate with families and communities to ensure the stories we share reflect real people, real places, and real pride
+Collaborate with families and communities to ensure the stories we share reflect real people, real places, and real pride

-One of our signature programs, Your Story On Stage, is a shining example of this work in action.
+One of our residencies, Storyteller, is a shining example of this work in action.
 Designed specifically to help students explore and share their narratives through theatre, this program invites young people to become the authors, actors, and directors of their own stories.
-They’re not performing someone else’s script; they’re writing themselves into the world.
+They’re not performing someone else’s script; they’re writing themselves into their stories.

-At PEAK, our mission is not just representation but liberation through storytelling.
+At Peak, our mission is not just representation but liberation through storytelling.
 When students are seen, heard, and celebrated for who they truly are, theatre becomes more than performance it becomes a space for healing, connection, and transformation.

-1. What to Ask When Choosing a Drama Program
+What to Ask When Choosing a Drama Program

 If you’re seeking a drama experience that honors the full humanity of every student, it’s important to look beyond surface-level diversity.
 A program may claim to be “inclusive,” but inclusion without intention can still leave many students feeling invisible.